bluesky314/MLheuristics.github.io/_posts/2021-03-20-RepresentationLearning.md

 Likewise for object detection.
 A huge jump within DL methods.

-There is much to innovation on for representation learning within in deep learning, today we have attention and transformers slowly taking over the world of vision.
+There is much to innovation left for representation learning within in deep learning, today we have attention and transformers slowly taking over the world of vision.
 But all of them exploit the priors listed here to overcome the curse of dimensionality to learn the best representation they can.
 For a similar blog post by me please [see](https://bluesky314.github.io/perceptrons/) and do check out the references in the slides for further readings.
 Thanks for reading.